-In this study, the object of interest is a greyscale image in \( \mathbb{R}^2 \).
+In this study, the object of interest is a grayscale image in \( \mathbb{R}^2 \).
 A grayscale image is defined as a collection of pixels, with each pixel recording the intensity of light.
 A grayscale image can be divided into a grid obtained after tessellation by congruent squares, where each square of the grid corresponds to a pixel of the image.
-Subsequently, the light intensity of these pixels is associated with their corresponding squares, thus obtaining a gridded representation of the grayscale image, as illustrated in \ref{fig:gray_tesl}.
-These square grids are discretized into a cubical complex \( K \), a specific type of cell complex designed for image data:\cite{kaczynski2006computational,Wagner_2011}.
+Subsequently, the light intensity of these pixels is associated with their corresponding squares, thus obtaining a gridded representation of the grayscale image, as illustrated in Figure \ref{fig:gray_tesl}.
+These square grids are discretized into a cubical complex \( K \), a specific type of cell complex designed for image data \cite{kaczynski2006computational,Wagner_2011}.
+A cubical complex is composed of 0-cubes (vertices), 1-cubes (edges), 2-cubes (squares), 3-cubes, and, in general, l-cubes for $l\ge 4$.
 A formal definition of cubical complexes is provided in \ref{app:cubical-complexes}.
-Cubical complex are composed of 0-cubes (vertices), 1-cubes (edges), 2-cubes (squares), 3-cubes, and, in general, l-cubes, $l\ge 4$.

-In the context of gray-scale images, constructing a sequence of nested subcomplexes and computing the \( n \)-holes for each subcomplex allows us to track how topological features evolve over a scalar field.
+In the context of grayscale images, constructing a sequence of nested subcomplexes and computing the \( n \)-holes for each subcomplex allows us to track how topological features evolve over a scalar field.
 Filtration is a way to construct this sequence of complexes, and the notion of persistent homology is the correct way to capture homological features across filtration.